 Aside from the game’s continual inability to decide my next course of action, there’s another issue at stake.
 Aiden himself is…well, a dick.
 An unlikeable dick.
 “Hero” or not, I didn’t really care for him.
 Even in the antihero light, he’s not very likeable.
 Aiden felt like a cardboard prop, moving from place to place.
 His interactions with others felt stiff and awkward most of the game, and while I do feel for his plight of revenge, I ultimately didn’t find myself driven to complete his story for anything other than additional upgrades and my own interesting in progressing.
 The side missions caught more of my attention everywhere I went and while I’d receive a quick, one-off remark from Aiden about the situation, he’d always shut up and let me do the work.
 I didn’t feel any connection to him.

 Watch Dogs is a solid game, but I feel it falls short of the mark Ubisoft set for it.
 The single-player experience is a decent length and there’s plenty to do around town, it’s just too bad I never know what the game wants me to focus on.
 Aside from that, the game’s world is rich in fascinating points of interest for you to explore.
 Throw in some decent multiplayer that works somewhat seamlessly with the single-player and it’s an overall solid game.
-Too bad Aiden is just such a cardboard prop.Note: The Watch Dogs review was written based on a retail Xbox One version of the game.
+Too bad Aiden is just such a cardboard prop.Note: Watch Dogs was reviewed on Xbox One.
+A physical copy of the game purchased by SelectButton.